18gen/hack-canada/README.md

 ![truVote](https://github.com/user-attachments/assets/c575ade8-e088-420d-bd80-963e6ffdcc29)

-TrueVote is a secure digital voting platform designed to eliminate fraud and ensure verifiable elections.
-With built-in **face recognition** for identity verification and a focus on security, TrueVote provides a seamless and trustworthy voting experience.
+TruVote is a secure digital voting platform designed to eliminate fraud and ensure verifiable elections.
+With built-in **face recognition** for identity verification and a focus on security, TruVote provides a seamless and trustworthy voting experience.
 While blockchain is not currently implemented, we plan to integrate it in the future for enhanced transparency and security.

 ## Features
 - **Secure Voter IDs**: Unique ID verification to prevent duplication and fraud.